Aviation Law Alabama

 - Attorneys are prohibited from reaching out to plane crash survivors or the families of plane crash victims until 45 days have passed since the date of the crash.

-At the aviation law firm of Slack & Davis, we respect the needs of plane crash survivors and the families of those killed in aviation accidents.
+At the aviation law firm of Slack Davis Sanger, we respect the needs of plane crash survivors and the families of those killed in aviation accidents.
 We understand that compassion, privacy and sensitivity are required, and we applaud the boundaries set forth by the Aviation Disaster Family Assistance Act.
 To reach out to our legal team for further assistance, please contact us immediately at 800-455-8686 to learn more about your options.